What Is My Passion? 10 Reasons You Need To Ask Yourself This Question

 Even if this doesn't describe you exactly, I'm sure you can relate.
 We get in our ruts.
-We accept less than our dreams.
+We accept less than our dreams and passion.
 We stay in jobs that don't inspire us or make us happy.
 We're stifled by inertia and confusion about how to change.

 Life has a way of swallowing us up, and before we know it, we're far down a path that feels nothing like who we are or what we want for our lives.
 By the time we realize it, we have obligations and responsibilities that add yet another reason to stick with the status quo.